jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-09-07-getting-started-with-pyflink-on-aws-part-3/index.md

 ##### Environment Properties

-In environment properties, we first need to specify [Flink CLI options](https://nightlies.apache.org/flink/flink-docs-release-1.15/docs/deployment/cli/#submitting-pyflink-jobs) in the *kinesis.analytics.flink.run.options* group.
+In environment properties, we first add [Flink CLI options](https://nightlies.apache.org/flink/flink-docs-release-1.15/docs/deployment/cli/#submitting-pyflink-jobs) in the *kinesis.analytics.flink.run.options* group.
 The values of the Pyflink app (*python*), pipeline jar (*jarfile*) and 3rd-party python package location (*pyFiles*) should match those in the application package (*kda-package.zip*).
 The other property groups are related to the Kafka source/sink table options, and they will be read by the application.

 ```terraform
 # infra/kda.tf